Nobuaki Sato

-Nobuaki Sato (佐藤 信秋, Satō Nobuaki) is a Japanese politician of the Liberal Democratic Party, a member of the House of Councillors in the Diet (national legislature).
+Nobuaki Sato (佐藤 信秋, Satō Nobuaki) is a Japanese politician of the Liberal Democratic Party, a former member of the House of Councillors in the Diet (national legislature).
 A native of Niigata Prefecture, he attended Kyoto University and received a master's degree in engineering from it.
 After working at the Ministry of Land, Infrastructure and Transport, He was elected to the House of Councillors for the first time in 2007.